 (some of the information above is gleaned from various sources on the internet)

 Quinoa is not a native Indian grain but has gained popularity in the recent years.
 Initially being imported from South American countries and hence quite expensive in comparison to local grains, seeds and pseudo cereals, it has now become much more affordable because farmers have now begun growing it in reasonably big quantities in India too.

-Quinoa has many variants including black, read and white but what I have seen and used is the white quinoa.
+Quinoa has many variants including black, red and white but what I have seen and used is the white quinoa.

 The seed is consumed after cooking and has a nutty texture.
-In the form of flour, it incorporates well, with not much of a distinct flavor.
+It incorporates well in the form of flour, with not much of a distinct flavor.

 How to cook Quinoa –

 Be aware that quinoa from different sources may have different cooking times.
 What I am documenting here is a common procedure with average cooking times.
 You may have to adjust according to the batch of quinoa that you have.
 A bit of trial and error will help to understand each batch but mostly the variation is not too significant.
 You may use whatever method is convenient for you.